-If you haven’t noticed it yet, my daughter Ry is an amazing artist.
-She has been painting for number of years and each new piece she creates just amazes me.
+If you haven’t noticed it yet, my child Ryan is an amazing artist.
+They have been painting for number of years and each new piece they creates just amazes me.

-She is starting to realize other people like her art and would be willing to pay for it.
+Ry is starting to realize other people like their art and would be willing to pay for it.
 So we have been working with an art reproduction company to have giclee prints made of some of her art for sale.

 For details on the pieces available, please visit the page I built – Art by Ry